improve digital customer experience with NPS surveys blog OG image

 The next question to ask: How many customers experienced a similar problem?
 If an error was returned—or if users performed multiple searches back-to-back, that indicates they were struggling to find an answer.

 Here, again, turn to Digital Experience Intelligence.
-Best-in-class DXI solutions such as FullStory allow product teams to search and filter all users who interacted with a particular page or element.
+Best-in-class DXI solutions such as Fullstory allow product teams to search and filter all users who interacted with a particular page or element.
 These "zoomed-out" results will give you the big picture regarding the impact and scale of specific issues.

-Armed with both your NPS survey data and your FullStory digital experience intelligence data, product teams now have compelling, ready-to-use insight.
+Armed with both your NPS survey data and your Fullstory digital experience intelligence data, product teams now have compelling, ready-to-use insight.

-FullStory users transform the anecdotal insights from NPS surveys into quantifiable improvements—the kind that drives customers to recommend you to their friends.
+Fullstory users transform the anecdotal insights from NPS surveys into quantifiable improvements—the kind that drives customers to recommend you to their friends.

 Want to take your digital experience to the next level?
 Let’s chat.

-Request your personalized demo of the FullStory Digital Experience Intelligence platform.
+Request your personalized demo of the Fullstory Digital Experience Intelligence platform.

-About the author
+author

-Our team of data and user experience experts share tips and best practices.
+Our team of data and user experience experts shares tips and best practices.
+We are committed to introducing our audience to important topics surrounding analytics, behavioral data, user experience, product development, culture, engineering and more.